Gregory S. Girolami

-Gregory S. Girolami (born October 16, 1956) is the William H. and Janet G. Lycan Professor of Chemistry at the University of Illinois at Urbana-Champaign.
+Gregory S. Girolami (born October 16, 1956) is the William H. and Janet G. Lycan Professor of Chemistry at the University of Illinois Urbana-Champaign.
 His research focuses on the synthesis, properties, and reactivity of new inorganic, organometallic, and solid state species.
 Girolami has been elected a fellow of the American Association for the Advancement of Science, the Royal Society of Chemistry, and the American Chemical Society.

 Early life and education

 He was born in 1956 in Honolulu, Hawaii, and grew up in California, Mexico, and Missouri.
 He started college at the age of 16, and four years later received B.S. degrees both in chemistry and in physics from the University of Texas at Austin.
 He obtained his Ph.D. in 1981 from the University of California, Berkeley with Prof. Richard A. Andersen.
 Girolami's doctoral research centered on the chemistry of quadruply-bonded dinuclear transition metal complexes.
 Thereafter, he was a NATO postdoctoral fellow with Sir Geoffrey Wilkinson at the Imperial College of Science and Technology, and his work there focused on the synthesis and chemistry of first-row transition metal-alkyl complexes.